lemocla/Which-way-is-up/documentation/testing/user_stories.md

         ![my review](screenshots/my_reviews.png)

       - **Path4 - Editing my reviews**
-        - When on my order pages, my reviews page or the artwork detail page, I can see a link to edit each of the reviews I have created
+        - When on my order pages, my reviews page or the artwork detail page, I can see a link to edit each of the reviews that I have created
         - When I click on edit, a page opens with my reviews details and I am able to edit my reviews,
-        - When I click submit and if the form is valid, my review is edited and a notification of my review has been successfully edited is displayed
+        - When I click submit and if the form is valid, my review is edited and a notification that my review has been successfully edited is displayed
-        - When I click submit and the form is invalid, error messages will dispaly asking me to complete the form with valid information.
+        - When I click submit and the form is invalid, error messages will be displayed asking me to complete the form with valid information.
         - **Result**: Pass ✅

         **Edit review**